satori-com/tcpkali/README.md

       -1 <string>          Message to send to the remote host once -m <string>          Message to repeatedly send to the remote -r <Rate>            Messages per second to send in a connection

+    --Randomiztion Opions with Message Rate
+    --randomizeInitMsgLength  	Randomizes The Initial message Length sent to the server --randomiseMsgLength		Randomizes The Message Length
+    --randomizeMsgContent		Randomize The Message content

     Variable units and recognized multipliers:
       <N>, <Rate>:  k (1000, as in "5k" is 5000), m (1000000)